Stock indexes

 There are other indexes for other universes of stock, some are more accepted than others.
 For example, there is the Russell 2000 for small-cap U.S. companies, Wilshire 5000 for the whole of the US market, the NASDAQ-100 for companies listed in the NASDAQ stock exchange (many are related to technology), the FTSE 100 (Footsie) for British large-caps, NIKKEI for Japanese and lots more.

-Funds that follow index are called, not surprisingly, index funds.
+Funds that follow an index are called, not surprisingly, index funds.
 Many mutual-funds and ETFs are index funds.
-Many times the term index fund is applied to all passively-managed funds (these are those funds where purchasing decisions are not decided by a manager but follow a predefined formula, such as the ones that define an index).
-If the passively-managed fund follows a previously-established index, the merging is clear.
-If it doesn't, it also makes some sense, because it can be argued that the formula created for deciding the funds' composition is actually the definition of a new, ad-hoc index.
+The term index fund is sometimes applied to all passively-managed funds (these are funds where purchasing decisions are not decided by a manager but follow a predefined formula, such as following an index).
+When the passively-managed fund follows a previously-established index, the reason for using the same term is pretty clear.
+But when it doesn't, it also makes some sense, because it could be argued that the formula created for deciding the funds' composition is actually the definition of a new, ad-hoc index.

 The underlying assets of index funds are traded infrequently, only at index updates, which occur to adapt to the evolution of companies, as some grow more than others.
 This results in lower fees and greater tax efficiency, as we shall later explain.
 Thus, index funds are great instruments for the diversified buy&hold investor.